yungshenglu/OnlineJudgeUVa/UVA-11995/README.md

 ---
 ## Input

 There are several test cases.
-Each test case begins with a line containing a single integer n (1 ≤ n ≤ 1,000).
-Each of the next n lines is either a type-1 command, or an integer 2 followed by an integer x.
-That means after executing a type-2 command, we get an element x without error.
-The value of x is always a positive integer not larger than 100.
+Each test case begins with a line containing a single integer $n$ ($1 \le n \le 1,000$).
+Each of the next $n$ lines is either a type-1 command, or an integer 2 followed by an integer $x$.
+That means after executing a type-2 command, we get an element $x$ without error.
+The value of $x$ is always a positive integer not larger than 100.
 The input is terminated by end-of-file (EOF).

 ---
 ## Output